teweldemat/funcscript/docs/developers/test-framework.md

 ## Execution Flow

 1. The framework intercepts `IFsDataProvider.Get` calls inside the tested expression **A**.
-2. For each mock case defined in `cases`, the specified symbols are substituted with the provided mock values.
+2. For each mock case defined in `cases` (or a single implicit case when `cases` is omitted), the specified symbols are substituted with the provided mock values.
 3. Expression **A** executes with the substituted data.
 4. The resulting value is passed to the `test` function defined by each `testSuite`.
 5. Assertion outcomes are reported per case, letting you see which inputs triggered which results.